BioND/myrng/README.md

 ## Getting started
 To use the class include _either_ `myrngMT.h` (MT19937a) _or_ `myrngWELL.h` (WELL1024a)
 in your code.
-Including the header files creates an instance of the appropriate myrng::RandomVariates class called rng.
+Including the header files creates an instance of the corresponding `myrng::RandomVariates` class called `rng`.
 Then, random variates can be obtained by calling the corresponding member functions.

 For instance, a random variable from a uniform distribution between 0 and 1 can be obtained as